-CPD points applied for.
-(The 2017 Anaesthesia in Developing Countries course was approved by the Royal College of Anaesthetists for 20 CPD credits).
+The 2018 Anaesthesia in Developing Countries course has been approved by the Royal College of Anaesthetists for 20 CPD credits.

 To be added to our mailing list for early information about future courses please email email@example.com and put ADC in the header.